darccio/mergo/README.md

 ## Usage

-You only can merge structs with same type and exported fields.
+You can only merge same-type structs with exported fields initialized as zero value of their type.
 Mergo won't merge unexported (private) fields but will do recursively any exported one.

-    if err := mergo.Merge(&dst, src) {
+    if err := mergo.Merge(&dst, src); err != nil {
         // ...
     }

+More information and examples in [godoc documentation](http://godoc.org/github.com/kless/modsql).

 ## Contact me